siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-09-20-freeswitch-the-versatile-open-source-communication-platform.md

     - pbx
     - voip
 ---
 In today's interconnected world, robust communication systems are the backbone of many businesses and organizations.
 One powerful tool that has gained significant traction in the tech community is FreeSWITCH.
-This blog post will delve into what FreeSWITCH is, its key features, and the various areas where it's making a substantial impact.
+This article will delve into what FreeSWITCH is, its key features, and the various areas where it's making a substantial impact.

 ## What is FreeSWITCH?